openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 ```

 ## Adding a Basic Command
 Now that you've set up your plugin, you can now start creating commands.
-Firstly create a new class.
+Firstly, create a new class.
 In this example we are creating an echo command, so let's just call it EchoCommand.
 We want to make it override Command.
-This will most likely show an error, but first let's check it's correct before we go into that.
+This will most likely show an error, but first, let's check it's correct before we go into that.

 This is what your class should now look like: